Adobeosu/ripple-auto-installer/README.md

 # ripple-auto-installer
-Aoba's Ripple osu! server installer!
+Adobe's Ripple osu! server installer!

 # Note
-This Installer just install most things for server!
+This Installer just install most things for a ripple server!
 If you want to use custom modify, You need to edit it yourself. and please fork this project if you use it!
 (THIS IS NOT DESIGNED FOR WINDOWS!)

 # What the heck is it?
 It's my Ripple auto installer because I'm lazy to write very very looooooong command to setup it.
 So I decided to make my own installer!